 In six months he went from hero to goat and was removed from his post and the company.
-A unnecessary loss for everyone.
+An unnecessary loss for everyone.

 Why did this happen?

-We have been brainwashed into thinking that this is the optimal path.
-It is the accepted wisdom, it is the way to make more money, it is the way to get more responsibility, it is basically built into most companies structure and culture.
+It is, too often, the accepted wisdom; the way to make more money, the way to get more responsibility.
+It is basically built into most companies structure and culture.
 It is success.